Our staff at Anova Fertility have the expertise and compassion to manage the treatment cycles of Intended Parent(s) and their chosen donors.

 At Anova Fertility, we accept Known Sperm Donors (i.e. friend or relative) as well as donor sperm from a few, regulated and reputable sperm banks.

 Is sperm donation regulated?

-Patients considering sperm donation should know that thorough screening is carried out and documented on all donor sperm samples available through sperm banks, according to Canadian Federal Regulations.
+Patients considering sperm or egg donation should know that thorough screening is carried out and documented on all donor samples available through sperm/egg banks, according to Health Canada federal regulations.
 This screening involves a thorough family history, complete medical, social and sometimes psychological history, blood group information, genetic screening and screening for transmissible diseases.